kiesel-electronics/MAX31855USB/README.md

 This is the code repository for the 4 channel MAX31855 USB K-Type Thermocouple Sensor Board.
 It contains the firmware code for the microcontroller as well as the python examples for reading the sensors.
+The Board can either be used for data acquisition via USB using a virtual serial port or as a standalone data logger recording data onto a micro SD card.
+The Board can be extended with up to 8 MCP9808 precision temperature sensors.

 ![MAX31855USB](./img/1.jpg)
 ![MAX31855USB](./img/2.jpg)
-The Board can either be used for data acquisition via USB using a virtual serial port or as a standalone data logger recording data onto a micro SD card.

 # Data logging
 Standalone data logging requires a micro USB card formatted with FAT16 or FAT32.